opendocsg/slw-judgments-backfill/2014_SGHC_276/report.md

 80     Mr Seah raised an alternative submission that the Club is estopped from denying that the Plaintiff is entitled to rely on the Indemnity Resolution.
 To the extent that Mr Seah sought to rely on the doc trine of estoppel (whether by representation or by c onvention) to buttress his c laim that the Plaintiff has a right to be reimbursed for payments whic h the Plaintiff made personally after the EOGM Resolutions were passed (as opposed to being used as a defenc e to the Club’s c laim for the rec overy of the payments whic h the Club had made), his c ontentions do not hold water.

 81     As I observed earlier, the Plaintiff does not have a c ontrac tual right to be indemnified by the Club.
 Henc e, to allow him to rely on the doc trine of estoppel in the manner whic h he proposes would be tantamount to the use of the doc trine as a sword in the sense of a free-standing c ause of ac tion and not merely as a shield.
-So far, the Singapore c ourts have not ac c epted that the doc trine of estoppel may be used in this way (see for example _Sea-Land Service Inc v Cheong Fook Chee Vincent_ [1994] 3 SLR(R) 250 at [23]; _OMG Holdings Pte Ltd v Pos Ad Sdn Bhd_ [2012] 4 SLR 201 at [72]; _Rudhra Minerals Pte Ltd v MRI Trading Pte Ltd (formerly known as CWT Integrated Services Pte Ltd)_ [2013] 4 SLR 1023 at [52]).
+So far, the Singapore c ourts have not ac c epted that the doc trine of estoppel may be used in this way (see for example _Sea-Land Service Inc v Cheong Fook Chee Vincent_ <span class="citation">[1994] 3 SLR(R) 250</span> at [23]; _OMG Holdings Pte Ltd v Pos Ad Sdn Bhd_ <span class="citation">[2012] 4 SLR 201</span> at [72]; _Rudhra Minerals Pte Ltd v MRI Trading Pte Ltd (formerly known as CWT Integrated Services Pte Ltd)_ <span class="citation">[2013] 4 SLR 1023</span> at [52]).

 **_Payments made by the Club before the EOGM Resolutions were passed_**